ahmdattia2022/CRUD_operations_ADO.NET_Dapper_ConsoleApp/README.md

+CRUD Operation and Transaction using:-
-1. use ADO.NET
+    1. ADO.NET
-2. Use Transaction in ADO.NET
+    2. Dapper